jeremytammik/tbc/a/1920_apply_code_changes.md

 <img src="img/apply_code_changes.png" alt="Apply code changes" title="Apply code changes" width="348"/> <!-- 348 -->
 </center>

-I gather it has been available for C++ for quite a while but just recently for .NET projects as of Visual Studio Version 16.11.0 Preview 1.0.
+I gather it has been available for C++ for quite a while, but just recently for .NET projects, as of Visual Studio Version 16.11.0 Preview 1.0.

-While debugging, I thought id see if this would work in Revit Addin Development.
+While debugging, I thought I'd see if this would work in Revit Addin Development.

-Initial testing confirmed that it does indeed apply code changes which can be seen in a video demonstrating the modification of an add-in tool I'm working on &ndash; in C# at least; Need to test `.xaml`.
+Initial testing confirmed that it does indeed apply code changes that can be seen in my video demonstrating the modification of an add-in tool I'm working on &ndash; at least in C#; still need to test `.xaml`.

-I've recorded a [two-minute video](https://www.screencast.com/t/5oCj1jBJha) demonstrating the initial test, which I hope is clear enough to see.
+Here is my [two-minute video](https://www.screencast.com/t/5oCj1jBJha) demonstrating the initial test, which I hope is clear enough to see.

 I had planned to implement a solution Josh Lumley proposed, but if this continues to work, I will continue using this feature to drastically speed up development.